-- 6.1 Section 30 of the GLA Act provides that the GLA has the power to do anything that it considers will further any one or more of its principal purposes: promoting economic development and wealth creation in Greater London; promoting social development in Greater London; and promoting the improvement of the environment in Greater London.
-Section 34 provides that the GLA acting by the Mayor, the London Assembly or both jointly may do anything that is calculated to facilitate, or is conducive or incidental to, the exercise of any functions of the GLA.
-The power to approve the centralised marketing budget is a decision permitted pursuant to section 34, as it would be incidental to the exercise of the GLA's functions by the Mayor, the London Assembly or both jointly. - 6.2 In most circumstances the GLA may seek sponsorship where the sponsorship arrangement facilitates or is conducive, incidental, necessary or expedient to the exercise of an express power such that an ancillary power can be relied on.
-In some circumstances, section 93 of the Local Government Act 2003 which gives power to the GLA to charge third parties for discretionary services, provided that the charges levied do not exceed the costs of provision may be relied upon. - 6.3 In taking the decisions requested, the Mayor must comply with the PSED (set out in section 3, above). - 6.4 Any function exercisable by the Mayor on behalf of the GLA may also be exercised by a member of the GLA's staff albeit subject to any conditions that the Mayor sees fit to impose.
-To this end, the

-Mayor may make the requested delegation to the Assistant Director, External Relations, in consultation with the Mayoral Director, Communications.
+- 6.1.
+Section 30 of the Greater London Authority Act 1999 (GLA Act) provides that the GLA has the power to do anything that it considers will further any one or more of its principal purposes, which are: promoting economic development and wealth creation in Greater London; promoting social development in Greater London; and promoting the improvement of the environment in Greater London.
+Section 34 of the GLA Act provides that the GLA acting by the Mayor, the London Assembly or both jointly may do anything that is calculated to facilitate, or is conducive or incidental to, the exercise of any functions of the GLA.
+The approval of the centralised marketing budget would therefore be considered to fall into section 34, as it would be incidental to the exercise of the GLA's functions by the Mayor, the London Assembly or both jointly. - 6.2.
+In taking the decisions requested, the Mayor must comply with the PSED (set out in section 3, above). - 6.3.
+Under section 38 of the GLA Act, any function exercisable by the Mayor on behalf of the GLA may also be exercised by a member of the GLA's staff albeit subject to any conditions that the Mayor sees fit to impose.
+To this end, the Mayor may make the requested delegation to the Assistant Director, External Relations, in consultation with the Mayoral Director, Communications.
+The obligations set out in The Openness of Local Government Bodies Regulations 2014 which describe when written records of decisions and their content need to be published must be complied with to the extent applicable to any decisions made by the Assistant Director in the exercise of delegated authority.

+- 6.4.
+Depending on the nature and detail of any sponsorship arrangements, the GLA may be able to rely on its general and incidental powers to seek sponsorship and under its power to charge third parties for discretionary services, under section 93 of the Local Government Act 2003, provided that the charges levied do not exceed the costs of provision.
 If the delegation proposed in this MD is approved, the seeking, receipt and use of sponsorship may be approved by the Assistant Director, External Relations.
-Sponsorship arrangements entered into by the GLA must be in accordance with its Sponsorship Policy.

-- 6.5 Should the Mayor be minded to make the decisions sought, officers must ensure that: - any services and supplies required for the effective marketing communications, digital communications and engagement campaigns for the GLA are procured in consultation with TfL's Procurement and Commercial Team, and in accordance with the GLA's Contracts and Funding Code - the GLA and service providers/suppliers enter into and execute contracts for the provision of the same before the commencement of such services and supplies - no reliance is placed upon sponsorship income before a legally binding commitment is secured from the sponsor - they follow the GLA's guidance on the use of GLA resources at all times when undertaking marketing communications, digital communications and engagement campaigns.
+Sponsorship arrangements entered into by the GLA must be in accordance with its Sponsorship Policy. - 6.5.
+Should the Mayor be minded to make the decisions sought, officers must ensure that: - any services and supplies required for the effective marketing communications, digital communications and engagement campaigns for the GLA are procured in consultation with TfL's Procurement and Commercial Team, and in accordance with the GLA's Contracts and Funding Code - the GLA and service providers/suppliers enter into and execute contracts for the provision of the same before such services and supplies begin - no reliance is placed upon sponsorship income before a legally binding commitment is secured from the sponsor - they follow the GLA's guidance on the use of GLA resources at all times when undertaking marketing communications, digital communications and engagement campaigns.